 - Street parking is free from 12:00 – 14:00 (lunchtimes are important in Tyrol!) and between 18:00 and 09:00.
 Saturdays from 12:00, Sundays and public holidays are also free.

-Also read my 5 top things to see in Innsbruck.
+Read more: My 5 top things to see in the Innsbruck old town